RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [pandocfilters](https://github.com/jgm/pandocfilters), a library for writing pandoc filters in python.
 - [vimhl](https://github.com/lyokha/vim-publish-helper), a vim plugin that makes vim syntax highlighting engine available in pandoc.
+- [pandocfilters-php](https://github.com/vinai/pandocfilters-php), a port of the python [pandocfilters](https://github.com/jgm/pandocfilters) module to PHP to make writing filters in PHP easier.

 ## Pandoc wrappers and interfaces